-Still, the song reached number two in the United States and remains one of Lightfoot’s biggest hits.
+Still, the song reached #2 in the United States and remains one of Lightfoot’s biggest hits.

 Stipe’s singular voice is unmistakable here, and he uses it well, painting a sad picture of loss and seemingly irreparable damage.

-Their anthem-style gospel shout about the rolling hills and Ohio being the place they love the most leads one to surmise that the tribute includes Cleveland.
+Their anthem-style gospel shout about the rolling hills and Ohio being the place they love the most leads one to surmise that the tribute includes the Forest City.

-“Look Out Cleveland” doesn’t quite have the narrative punch of “The Wreck of the Edmund Fitzgerald,” but it does feature rock legends, Robbie Robertson and Levon Helm.
+Next on our list, “Look Out Cleveland,” doesn’t quite have the narrative punch of “The Wreck Of The Edmund Fitzgerald,” but it does feature rock legends Robbie Robertson and Levon Helm.

 It’s an older track included in Cudi’s mixtape from 2008 and one of his first songs.
 Since it’s not currently available on any streaming services, it doesn’t get a lot of plat.
 Still, it’s a nice homage to the iconic experimental rapper’s hometown.

-Frankie Yankovic was the polka king, using his accordion prowess to popularize ethnic dance through much of the 20th century.
+Frankie Yankovic was the Polka King, using his accordion prowess to popularize ethnic dance through much of the twentieth century.

 We arguably couldn’t have had rock music without Cleveland, so it’s fitting that so many songs about the city should exist.

-Sure, Cleveland has had some N.B.A. success and a made a few splashes in the N.F.L., but music may be Cleveland’s most significant legacy.
+Sure, the Forest City has had some NBA success and a made a few splashes in the NFL, but music may be Cleveland’s most significant legacy.

-It’s where the term “rock and roll” became a mainstream term, and as evidenced by the catalog of songs about it, Cleveland tends to leave a lasting impression.
+It’s where the term “rock and roll” became a mainstream expression, and as evidenced by the catalog of songs about it, Cleveland tends to leave a lasting impression.